Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Most of the tracer will leave your body through your urine or stool within a day.
 So be sure to flush the toilet right after you use it, and wash your hands well with soap and water.
 The amount of radiation in the tracer is very small.
 This means it isn't a risk for people to be around you after the test.

-A testicular scan uses a special camera to take pictures of the testicles after a radioactive tracer builds up in testicular tissues (nuclear medicine test).
 The results of the scan are usually available within 2 days.
 In an emergency, results can be ready within 1 hour.

 The radioactive tracer flows evenly through the testicles.
 The tracer does not build up in any area of the testicles.